 I would remind myself every day why I was going back.

 When I became pregnant with Jeneen, we knew all along that I’d have to return to work full-time.
 Not only for financial reasons, but because I love what I do and want to teach my daughter that she can have both a career that she enjoys and a family that she loves.
 Despite the occasional hope that I could stay at home full-time with baby and work from home, I knew deep down inside I was really excited to get back to work after maternity leave and I had to keep reminding myself of that.
+Although, I know working from home really suits some mothers and, for those wanting to be in a career that allows this, maybe something like being a freelance editor would be ideal for them!
+This would be perfect if they have a love for working with the written word.

 I would remind myself that she’s safe, loved, and in good hands.